 - Muscle or body aches

 - Congestion or runny nose

 Children can experience some of these symptoms if they have COVID-19, or they might have no symptoms at all.
 Many of these symptoms also show up with the seasonal flu and common cold.
 If you’re in doubt about keeping your child home from school, follow the guidelines issued by your school or call your pediatrician for advice.

 And it should go without saying that if your child or anyone in your household or someone you’ve had close contact with in the previous 14 days tests positive for the disease, you should quarantine for the CDC-recommended two weeks (14 days) from the last date of potential exposure or until you test negative and a physician clears you from quarantine.

-If there’s any good news, it’s that we have the power to save lives and limit the spread of COVID-19 along with other illnesses, such as the common cold and seasonal flu, by washing hands, social distancing, and wearing masks.
+However, there is good news.
+We have the power to save lives and limit the spread of COVID-19 along with other illnesses, such as the common cold and seasonal flu, by washing hands, social distancing, and wearing masks.

 Our children also have an influential role to play in stopping the spread of germs.
 By explaining why these habits are so crucial and giving them the knowledge and tools to do so safely, we empower them to make a difference in their family, school, and community.